Canton Citizens

-The Canton Citizens were a minor league baseball team based in Canton, Illinois in 1952.
-The franchise relocated from Vincennes, Indiana, during the 1952 season.
-The Canton Citizens played as members of the Class D level Mississippi–Ohio Valley League, predecessor to the Midwest League, before the franchise disbanded after the 1952 season.
-Canton hosted 1952 home games at Athletic Park.
+The Canton Citizens were a minor league baseball team based in Canton, Illinois, United States.
+In 1952, the franchise was relocated from Vincennes, Indiana, during the season.
+The Canton Citizens played as members of the Class D level Mississippi–Ohio Valley League, predecessor to the Midwest League.
+The Citizens franchise then was disbanded after completing the 1952 season.
+Canton hosted 1952 minor league home games at Athletic Park.

 History

 Preceded in Canton by the Canton Chinks, the "Canton Citizens" came into existence during the 1952 season.
 On June 7, 1952, the Vincennes Velvets of the Class D level Mississippi–Ohio Valley League moved to Canton with a 15–15 record.
 The Canton Chinks had preceded the Canton Citizens decades earlier, playing from 1908 to 1913.
 The 1952 Canton team is also reported to as being called the "Aces" in some references.

-The Vincennes/Canton team finished in 6th place in the eight–team league, playing under managers Chuck Hawley and Bob Sisk.
-With an overall record of 54–70, the Vincennes/Canton team finished 31.5 games behind the 1st place Danville Dans in the final standings.
+The Vincennes/Canton team finished in sixth place in the eight–team league, playing under managers Chuck Hawley and Bob Sisk.
+With an overall record of 54–70, the Vincennes/Canton team finished 31.5 games behind the first place Danville Dans in the final standings.
 Canton permanently folded following the 1952 season, as the 1953 Mississippi–Ohio Valley League reduced to six teams.

 Canton players Edward Gilde hit .303 with 90 RBI and McPherson Crum had 12 wins and 119 strikeouts to lead the team in 1952.

+The Canton franchise did not return to the 1953 Mississippi-Ohio Valley League.
 Canton, Illinois has not hosted another minor league team.